Skip to content

 While screen time and technology often make our lives easier, they also make us more sedentary.
 Here's why we should decrease our passive sitting and how dynamic sitting can help the whole family be healthier in the long run.

 We often think of sitting as a leisurely activity.
 Plopping down on the couch is often the reward after a long workday or physical hike, but the passiveness of sitting all day at our desks is often one we overlook but should pay close attention to.
 According to the Centers for Disease Control and prevention the average adult spends an average of 6.5 to 8 hours sitting per day.
 But just because it’s looked like status quo doesn’t mean it’s healthy.
-Lack of movement has been linked to everything from everyday back pain to longer term issues like decrease in life longevity.
-Now, anyone who has experienced back or neck pain can tell you how much it can impact your overall wellbeing.
+Lack of movement has been linked to everything from everyday back pain

 Pain is an indicator that there is an imbalance in the body.
 If we do not respond promptly, this pain shifts to the psychological and emotional level.
 Lack of movement therefore not only endangers our physical health, but also has a significant impact on our psychological well-being.
 Even without the pain.